9 Medical Reasons You Need to Pee All the Time

 Unfortunately, the exact cause of interstitial cystitis is not known, but many factors probably play a role.
 “For example, there might be a defect in the protective lining of the bladder; as a result, a leak in the epithelium might allow toxic substances in urine to irritate the bladder wall.
 Additionally, there might be a genetic cause or an infectious etiology,” Dr. Landry explains.

 Regarding treatment, not every patient will respond, she cautions.
 But your doctor might recommend the following: oral medications, nerve stimulation techniques, bladder distension (filling the bladder with water), medications instilled into the bladder, surgery, or acupuncture, which might also provide some relief, she says.
-Watch for these other 12 symptoms of interstitial cystitis.

 Sometimes a few butterflies in your belly can cause you to leak or run to the bathroom too often.
 “Being nervous or having anxiety can lead to frequent urination,” says Dr. Landry.
 “Typically, your bladder continues to expand until it is full.
 Then, the bladder sends a signal to the brain that it’s time to urinate.
 And usually, we can suppress the sensation until it is convenient to void, but when people are anxious, the bladder can become more active,” she explains.
 You can solve this one by taking steps to manage your anxieties.
 Some options include stress reduction, meditation or relaxation techniques, yoga, and pelvic floor physical therapy.